Tax return and homeownership in the Netherlands

 Notional rental value 2022

-Please note that you use this value for the tax return you file in 2023 for tax year 2022.
+Please note that you use the WOZ value of 2022 and notional rental value of 2022 for your tax return over the year 2022 (that you file in 2023).

 - WOZ value € 0 - € 12,500: 0%